.

 Pampa

-Frequent fires ensure that only small plants such as grasses flourish and trees are rare.
+Frequent wildfires ensure that only small plants such as grasses flourish, and trees are rare.
 The dominant vegetation types are grassy prairie and grass steppe in which numerous species of the grass genus Stipa are particularly conspicuous.
 "Pampas Grass" (Cortaderia selloana) is an iconic species of the Pampas.
 Vegetation typically includes perennial grasses and herbs.
-Different strata of grasses occur due to gradients of water availability.
-The Pampas are home to a wide variety of native species, although there is an almost absolute lack of native trees, except along main watercourses.
+Different strata of grasses occur because of gradients of water availability.

-Its climate, as in the mid-latitudes, is naturally changeable.
 Winters are cool to mild and summers are very warm and humid.
 Rainfall is fairly uniform throughout the year but is a little heavier during the summer.
 Annual rainfall is heaviest near the coast and decreases gradually further inland.
 Rain during the late spring and summer usually arrives in the form of brief heavy showers and thunderstorms.
 More general rainfall occurs the remainder of the year as cold fronts and storm systems move through.
 Although cold spells during the winter often send nighttime temperatures below freezing, snow is quite rare.
 In most winters, a few light snowfalls occur over inland areas.
-Snow is extremely rare near the river's coast (the so called Litoral).

-Central Argentina boasts a successful agricultural business, with crops grown on the Pampas south and west of the Buenos Aires.
-In particular, the harvested area of soybeans is on pace to set a record, according to the Food and Agricultural Service.
-Much of the area is also used for grazing cattle.
+Central Argentina boasts a successful agricultural business, with crops grown on the Pampas south and west of Buenos Aires.
+Much of the area is also used for grazing cattle and more recently to grow vineyards in the Buenos Aires wine region.
 These farming regions are particularly susceptible to flooding during heavy rainfall.
-In October 2001 an estimated 35,000 km of the pampas were flooded.
-Buenos Aires reported nearly of rainfall during that month, which is more than double the normal amount.

 External links